magento/merchdocs/src/catalog/product-price-minimum-advertised-configure.md

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.

-1. If applicable, set **Store View** at the top-right corner to the view where the configuration applies.
+1. If applicable, set **Store View** at the upper-right corner to the view where the configuration applies.

 1. In the left panel, expand **Sales** and choose **Sales** underneath.